Code of Conduct

 Be respectful of other people, respectfully ask people to stop if you are bothered, and if you can't resolve an issue contact staff.
 If you are being a problem, it will be apparent and you'll be asked to leave.

 Based on previous excellent work by others, this is a draft code of conduct.
 This code of conduct applies to all IndieWebCamp spaces both online and off, including our events, IRC channel, and wiki.

 IndieWebCamp is an intentionally positive community that recognizes and celebrates the creativity and collaboration of independent creators (and independence) and the diversity of people, cultures, and opinions that they bring to IndieWebCamp.

-IndieWebCamp spaces are an inclusive environment, based on treating all individuals respectfully, regardless of gender (including transgender status), sexual orientation, age, disability, medical conditions, nationality, ethnicity, religion (or lack thereof), or software preferences.
+IndieWebCamp spaces are an inclusive environment, based on treating all individuals respectfully, regardless of gender (including transgender status), sexual orientation, age, disability, medical conditions, nationality, ethnicity, religion (or lack thereof), physical appearance, or software preferences.

 We value respectful behavior above individual opinions.